aryanjassal/chroma/README.md

 Use a single command to theme your entire system.

 Why does this exist, you ask?
 I wasn't happy with how other theming applications worked.
-Granted, my "other" applications include [Gradience](https://github.com/GradienceTeam/Gradience), [Pywal](https://github.com/dylanaraps/pywal), and [Chameleon](https://github.com/GideonWolfe/Chameleon).
-Okay, fine, I know two of those applications are archived, and the third one relies on one of the archived application.
+Granted, "other" means only three applications: [Gradience](https://github.com/GradienceTeam/Gradience), [Pywal](https://github.com/dylanaraps/pywal), and [Chameleon](https://github.com/GideonWolfe/Chameleon).
+I know two of those applications are archived, and the third one relies on one of the archived application.
 But still.
 I don't like that.

 And, what started off as a simple script to take in a lua file theme file and write it to some set applications' configuration became this.
 It's like you were trying to build a sand castle on the beach, but you somehow end up building Rome within a day.
 Crazy things.

 ## Installation

 To launch Chroma in development mode, simply enter a `nix develop` shell.
-It will automatically install it locally in edit mode, allowing you to edit the program while retaining access to the command itself.
+It will automatically install it locally in edit mode, allowing you to test out or edit the program while retaining access to the command itself.

 ```console
 [aryanj@laptop:~]$ git clone https://github.com/aryanjassal/chroma.git